polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 ## HTTP verbs

-Both the SQL endpoint generator and the endpoint generator can create endpoints wrapping any of these HTTP verbs.
+The CRUD endpoint generator creates endpoints wrapping the POST, GET, PUT, and DELETE verbs, while the SQL endpoint generator can additionally wrap PATCH.

 * POST - Typically used for creating or inserting new items
 * GET - Typically used for retrieving or counting records
 * PUT - Typically used for updating values in your database
-* PATCH - Alternative to PUT with similar semantics, typically when adding new fields
+* PATCH - Alternative to PUT with similar semantics, typically when adding new fields (SQL endpoint generator only)
 * DELETE - Typically used when deleting records in your database.